Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/application_submitted_existing_seller.md

 Thanks for updating your profile and accepting the new Master Agreement.

-Your new content will go live when we form the Digital Marketplace Panel in a few weeks.
-Our approach to market was published on AusTender on 23/02/2017 and a minimum of 25 days must pass before a new panel can be formed.
+The changes are now being reviewed before publishing on the seller catalogue.
 We’ll send you an email to let you know when the changes are live.

-**You can still apply for opportunities while you wait for the changes to appear.**

-We also recommend reading our [seller guide]({{url_sellers_guide}}).

-It explains:

-1. Why you need to express interest in opportunities early
-2. The assessment process
-3. How to offer new products or services
+If you've added new services we recommend reading our [seller guide]({{url_sellers_guide}}).
+It explains the assessment process for each new service and why you need to express interest as early as possible.

-Thanks for your ongoing participation in the Marketplace.
+Thanks being part of the Digital Marketplace.

 The Marketplace team